-We start with a knowledge of the plants, and trees, we will have a local tree walk, and an intro to carving class, we will harvest the materials, make our bow drill kits, and then explore the techniques of courting fire.
+We start with a knowledge of the plants, and trees, we will have a local tree walk, and an intro to carving class, make our bow drill kits, and then explore the techniques of courting fire.

-We will be making sacred objects to feed our soul: sewing buckskin moccasins to warm and protect our feet while connecting us to Mother Earth and the deer nation.
-Learn this Southeastern style of moccasin making and learn to sew buckskin and use an awl.
+We will be making sacred objects to feed our soul: sewing buckskin medicine pouches, connecting us to Mother Earth and the deer nation.
+Learn to sew buckskin and use an awl.
 We will also explore song catching as we receive our own songs and birth them into the supportive container of our circle of sisters.

 We will open this powerful weekend of uniting our Gaian heartbeats, with the Lakota story of White Buffalo Calf Woman.
-On Saturday we will merge the buffalo skin with the cedar rounds, we will weave, we will tighten and we balance the energies of the medicine wheel as we weave across the cedar circle of the drum.
-On Saturday night we will paint the surface of our drums with sacred symbols that will emerge from a guided meditation with your ancestral and spirit guides.
-On Sunday we will make our drum beaters, with a specific tree's medicine that you will call forth from the land for your handle.
+We will merge the elk skin with the maple rounds, we will weave, we will tighten and we balance the energies of the medicine wheel as we weave across the circle of the drum.
+We will paint the inner hoop of our drums with sacred symbols that will emerge from a guided meditation with your ancestral and spirit guides.
+We will make our drum sticks, with a specific tree's medicine that you will call forth from the land for your handle.
 We will offer our songs, and our drumbeat in connection with one another and the one heartbeat we all share.

 It's time to respectfully receive the abundance of Gaia.
 We will experience the optimal nourishment that comes from eating wild foods, reminding ourselves and our bodies of a time when we were in healthy relationship with the earth, this alone has the power to awaken more of our wild woman potential, to remember her, to bring her back.
-With the gift of morels, wild greens, edible flowers, and fresh sprouting medicines, we will feast our bodies and our spirits.
+With the gift of morels and the rainbow of edible mushrooms, wild greens, edible flowers, and fresh sprouting medicines, we will feast our bodies and our spirits.

 INTEGRATION AND SOLO QUEST